 Step 1: Examine the ear canal

-• Avoid continuing if there is a significant amount of cerumen present, as it may compromise the accuracy of the ear impression.
-The tolerance for cerumen varies depending on the required precision.
-For instance, a low-gain, vented, BTE earmold or full concha ITE hearing aid may tolerate more cerumen compared to a high-gain occluded aid or a CIC.
+• Significant amounts of cerumen may have negative consequences on the accuracy of the ear impression, do not continue.
+Depending on the precision required, cerumen/tolerance may be less or more.
+For example, a low gain, vented, BTE earmold or full concha ITE hearing aid may withstand more cerumen than a high gain occluded aid or a CIC.

-• Do not proceed if any visible signs of outer or middle ear infection or inflammation exist, or if there is a distended or perforated eardrum.
-In such cases, obtaining medical clearance is essential before proceeding.
+• If there are any visible signs of outer or middle ear infection or inflammation do not proceed, if the eardrum is distended or perforated do not proceed.
+If so, medical clearance must be obtained prior to proceeding.

-• Trim any long hair in the concha with scissors to minimize distortion or difficulty in removing the impression.
+• Cut long hairs in the concha with shears to prevent distortion or difficulties removing the impression.

 Step 2: Insert a canal block

-A canal block, also known as an oto-block, impression pad, or eardam, is a small amount of cotton wool or foam placed in the cross-section of the ear canal.
-Its purpose is to prevent impression material from flowing excessively into the canal.
-The block, resistant to flow, allows the impression material to uniformly fill the canal cross-section down to the desired length, avoiding uneven tapering.
-Typically, a strong thread is knotted around the block for easy removal, although this is often necessary only when removing the block without taking an impression.
+A canal block, oto-block, impression pad or eardam is a small wad of cotton wool or foam inserted into the cross-section of the ear canal.
+Its role, is to stop excessive flow of impression material into the canal.
+The flow-resistant block enables impression material to evenly fill a canal cross-section to the desired length, preventing uneven tapering.
+The strongest of the thread is knotted around the block where it is handremovable, which is usually only done in the case of removing the block without an impression.

 Alternatively, the cotton or foam can be affixed to a tube.
 Canal blocks are available in various sizes with pre-tied thread, and choosing the correct size is crucial.
 Blocks that are too small might be pushed down by the impression material, while overly large blocks may not insert far enough and can be uncomfortable.
 Special blocks with reduced thickness in the medial-lateral dimension are designed for deep canal impressions.